 Readers must know that the openSF system can filter redundant modules out of an execution process.
-There is more information in chapter 4.9.5.
+For a greater insight see Section 4.9.6.

-4.9.2.10.1.
+4.9.3.1.1.
 Parameter iteration definitions files

 Upon defining an iterative configuration, the user can save this definition in a parameter iteration definition file.
 This is accomplished by using the "Save" button in the dialog shown in Figure 4-65.
 Additionally, the user can load a previously defined iteration configuration from file (using the "Load" button).